 The Nikon Aculon T11 features a 25mm objective diameter and a 3-time zoom capability that allows users to zoom to 24-power for a close-in view.
 An exclusive, centrally located zoom control lever enables the user to change magnification power with the push of a finger.

 They have a slim design but their strength and ruggedness make them very comfortable to carry anywhere with you.
-They only weigh only 10.8 oz and has an eye relief 13 mm.
+They only weigh only 10.8 oz and have an eye relief of 13 mm.

 - Bright optics